oauth-wg/oauth-first-party-apps/draft-ietf-oauth-first-party-apps.md

           "vp_token": "....."
         }

-11. The IDP asks the verifier to verify the vp_token
+7. The AS asks the verifier to verify the vp_token
-12. The IDP evaluates the verification result and returns either a code or an error as per Native Authorization Response {{native-response}}.
+8. The verifier verifies the vp_token and returns the result to the AS.
+The AS evaluates the verification result and returns either a code or an error as per {{native-response}}.
 Here we assume the happy path.
-Continue with step 37
+Continue with step 24.
-13. If DC API is NOT supported, the client prompts the user whether they want to use a wallet on the same or another device.
-This step can be ignored if step 3 already includes the presentation request.
-14. The user chooses.
-This step can be ignored if step 3 already includes the presentation request.
-15. The client indicates to IDP that DC API is unsupported, the user's choice and, for same device, the openid4vp_redirect_uri.
-This step can be ignored if step 3 already includes the presentation request.

-        POST /native-authorization HTTP/1.1
-        Host: server.example.com
-        Content-Type: application/json

-        {
-          "auth_session": "ce6772f5e07bc8361572f",
-          "dc_api": false,
-          "device_flow_type": "same_device",
-          "openid4vp_redirect_uri": "..."
-        }

-16. In case of same device, the IDP requests a presentation request from the verifier.
-The IDP might generate a handle which is linked to the presentation reques.
-This handle will be handed to the client as a request parameter appended to openid4vp_redirect_uri, when the verifier responds to the wallet (step 21).
-Alternatively, the verifier generates such a handle and returns it together with the presentation request to the IDP.
-This step can be ignored if step 3 already includes the presentation request.
-17. The verifier responds to the IDP with the presentation request.
-If the verifier generated the handle, this handle is also contained in the response.
-This step can be ignored if step 3 already includes the presentation request.
-18. The IDP answers the client with the presentation request.
-This step can be ignored if step 3 already includes the presentation request.

-        HTTP/1.1 201 Created
-        Content-Type: application/json
-        Cache-Control: no-store

-        {
-          "auth_session": "ce6772f5e07bc8361572f",
-          "type": "digital_credentials_required",
-          "request": "openid4vp://?request_uri=..."
-        }

-19. Client invokes Wallet through Deep Link.
-Note that the presentation request is usually of the form openid4vp://?request_uri=...
+9. If DC API is NOT supported and in case of same device flow, the client invokes the Wallet through Deep Link.
-20. Wallet presents credentials to verifier.
+10. Wallet presents credentials to verifier.
-21. Verifier responds with a URL that tells the wallet to redirect.
-This is part of OpenId4VP.
-This redirect_uri is the openid4vp_redirect_uri mentioned in previous steps.
-The verifier either simply returns the openid4vp_redirect_uri it received earlier, or it appends the handle to it, which it has generated together with the presentation request.
-This behaviour depends on the verifier's implementation.
-Step 3 or step 16 describe this as well.
+11. Verifier responds with a URL that tells the wallet to redirect as per {{OpenID4VP}}.
-22. Wallet redirects back to the client by treating the received URL as a Deep Link.
+12. Wallet redirects back to the client by treating the received URL as a Deep Link.
-23. Client extracts the handle from the received URL and hands it off to the IDP.
-Note that this handle is either generated by the verifier or handed to it in step 16 as part of openid4vp_redirect_uri.
+13. Client extracts the handle from the received URL and hands it off to the AS.

         POST /native-authorization HTTP/1.1
         Host: server.example.com